nixworks/public/news/2018/01/31/san-francisco-district-attorney-george-gasca3n-announces-the-city-will-retroactively-apply-california-s-new-marijuana-laws-to-nearly-5-000-f.md

 # San Francisco District Attorney George Gascon announces the city will retroactively apply California's new marijuana laws to nearly 5,000 felony convictions, expunging or reducing misdemeanors and felonies dating to 1975.

-San Francisco will retroactively apply California’s new marijuana legalization laws to prior convictions, expunging or reducing misdemeanor and felony convictions dating to 1975, the district attorney’s office announced Wednesday.
+Cannabis in California: San Francisco will retroactively apply California’s new marijuana legalization laws to prior convictions, expunging or reducing misdemeanor and felony convictions dating to 1975, the district attorney’s office announced Wednesday.

 ### Sources: